• Metropolitan Region

 Warrego Highway (Ipswich - Toowoomba) and Mount Crosby Road interchange

-The department has completed planning to identify a preferred option for the upgrade of Warrego Highway – Mount Crosby Road interchange.
+The department has completed planning to identify a preferred option for the upgrade of the Warrego Highway – Mount Crosby Road interchange.

 More than 630 stakeholders, including individuals, businesses and organisations provided their feedback.

-The department will now further refine the design.
+We will now further refine the design.

 Preferred design